How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 • Allows the roots to penetrate down into the garden soil quickly

-You can make the mix go even further by filling the bottom half of the container with regular potting soil and then filling the rest of it with the seed starting mix, where the seeds are going to be placed.
+You can make the mix go even further by filling the bottom half of the container with regular potting soil and then filling the rest with the seed-starting mix, where the seeds will be placed.

 labeling containers